reactioncommerce/reaction-component-library/package/src/components/AddressBook/v1/AddressBook.md

 <AddressBook account={account} />
 ```

-If the`AddressBook` is provided an `validatedValue` the address review view will display.
+If the`AddressBook` is provided a `validatedValue`, the address review view will display.
 ```jsx
 const props = {
   account: {